Guide to Hillsborough County RIDR Program

 - Level 3: Drug-related DUI

-At the time of arraignment in which the court reads the charges against you, you’ll be required to waive the right to a speedy trial if you’re focused on the DUI diversion program.
+At the time of arraignment in which the court reads the charges against you, you’ll be required to waive the right for a speedy trial if you’re trying to get on the DUI diversion program.
 Instead, a disposition date will be set for approximately 60 days out.
 During these 60 days, you’ll be required to complete a list of pre-plea sanctions to be turned in to the SAO before your scheduled deposition.
 If you hire an attorney you will not need to attend the Arraignment and we can handle the details of getting you enrolled in the program.

 Under the Pre-Plea Sanctions, you agree to: